BitteMeddler/BeadyBartsBBGunBonanza/README.md

 # BeadyBartsBBGunBonanza
-A simple shooting gallery in development for the purpose of learning Unity and C#.
+A simple, fully functional shooting gallery in development for the purpose of learning Unity and C#.